-Since its launch in 2011, Yaru Water has always been committed to sharing an important cultural message, closing the gap between Indigenous and non-Indigenous Australians, whilst supporting Indigenous organisations and community projects.
-In 2016 Yaru Water decided to set up a dedicated not for profit Foundation, that enabled us to provide our skills, time and resources, to increase our impact.
+Since its launch in 2011, Yaru Water has been committed to sharing an important cultural message, closing the gap between Indigenous and non-Indigenous Australians, whilst supporting Indigenous organisations and community projects.
+In 2016 Yaru Water decided to set up a dedicated not for profit Foundation that enabled us to provide our skills, time, and resources to increase our impact.

 Through the purchase of Yaru Water and with kind donations, grants, and corporate support, the Yaru Foundation allows us to establish vital projects in Indigenous communities throughout Australia.
 We have clear objectives that are at the heart of the Foundation…

 Education and sustainability are critical factors to the success of all Foundation projects.
-By developing our own dedicated Foundation, it means that we can ensure sustainable outcomes are delivered and communicated back to our donors.
-Our first official 2017 Yaru Foundation project is underway.
-We can’t wait to tell you more about it as the funding, details, and logistics are finalised.
-Watch this space for some exciting news!
-It’s a project very close to our hearts, addressing an extremely serious need in remote Indigenous communities.
+By developing our own dedicated Foundation, it has meant that we are able to ensure sustainable outcomes are delivered and communicated back to our donors.
+We have been working hard behind the scenes on another huge project in WA.
+It’s a project very close to our hearts, addressing the need for safe, clean, drinking water in remote Indigenous communities.
 You can read about our Pandanus Park project here.
 You can also donate to projects like these right here.